-K-State assistant professor Brian Spiesman is creating a revolutionary resource for bee identification and conservation through artificial intelligence model tracking and image rendering.
+K-State assistant professor Brian Spiesman has created a revolutionary resource for bee identification and conservation through artificial intelligence model tracking and image rendering.

 When you think of your favorite things, — your family, hobbies, favorite movies — your endorphins go into overdrive.

 Now imagine something else: bugs — with their exoskeletons, antennae, and more legs than necessary.
 How do you feel?
 Your endorphins didn’t rise, but your anxiety probably did.
 So how can we turn our uncomfortable emotions for these creatures into a desire to learn about them?
 K-State assistant professor Brian Spiesman used his passion for environmental function and insect relations to create an app for backyard naturalists to study bees.

 Spiesman’s Beemachine app allows users to snap photos of bees and upload them to a database to get an accurate reading of which species they are.
 But bee ID isn’t as simple as it sounds.

 “Globally, there are about 20,000 different species of bees, and in the United States and North America, there are about 4,000 species,” Spiesman said.

 There are only two species that are federally listed as endangered in the U.S. — the rusty-patched bumblebee and Franklin’s bumblebee.
 Spiesman explains that this misconception came from the many “Save the Bees” initiatives of environmental groups.

 “The public tends to primarily think about honeybees when we think of bees as a species,” Spiesman said.
 “However, honeybees are not endangered.
 Instead, native bees are in competition with honeybees and are the ones in trouble.”